AdamBarca1998/diploma-thesis-be/README.md

 }
 ```

-### Disable
+### Disabled
-Disable property doesn't have any setter.
+Disabled property doesn't have any setter.

 ```java
 @MResource